cloverinteractive/boilerplate/README.md

 1. Webpack configuration is in the *webpack* folder.
 2. Tests live inside of *specs* as a good practice make test files end in *_spec.js* and create subfolders to match components subfolders.
-3. Application files live in *app*.
+3. Application files live in *client* for frontend and *server* for backend.

 ## Practices